RalphExp/Python3-Internal/Parser/parser.md

 ```

 then Python use a library named tokenizer.py to generate the Tokens.
 The token name will match the name of self.tokens list.
-Before moving on, we can make a simple calculator using the tokenizer.py as an exercise.
+Before moving on, we can make a simple calculator using the tokenizer.py.
 See calc.py